StigLidu/DualDistill/README.md

 ## ⚠️ Important Notes

-- **Self-Distillation Warning**: The self-distillation step requires sampling many trajectories and can be time-consuming.
 - **Code Execution Safety**: The evaluation scripts execute model-generated code locally.
 Only use trusted models before execution.
+- **Inference Config**: If you are using vLLM (a recent version) and encounter an error regarding the maximum context length.
+You may need to modify the `model_max_length` in `tokenizer_config.json`.
+- **Self-Distillation Warning**: The self-distillation step requires sampling many trajectories and can be time-consuming.

 ## License